Hidden Markov Models and the Bayes Filter in Categorical Probability: Smoothing in Markov categories

 \subsubsection{The forward-backward algorithm}

-As a start, note that constructing the entire joint distribution $p$ only to marginalize over all but one of the hidden state spaces seems wasteful.
+Constructing the entire joint distribution $p$ only to marginalize over all but one of the hidden state spaces is wasteful.
 Using the structure of the hidden Markov model, we will see that this can indeed be avoided by factoring the relevant marginal into two separate parts and computing each part separately, roughly like so:

-Then, using string diagram rewrites, we can reduce these morphisms to simpler forms and construct them recursively.
-The recursion to compute the factor on the left-hand side of the dashed line is known as the \newterm{forward algorithm}, and that for the right-hand side is known as the \newterm{backward algorithm}.
+We will prove recursive formulas for each of the two parts.
+This yields the \newterm{forward algorithm} for the left part and the \newterm{backward algorithm} for the right part.
 These morphisms are then composed and conditioned on $Y_0, \dots, Y_n$, a procedure called \newterm{forward-backward algorithm}.

-These procedures are traditionally formulated concretely in $\finstoch$~\cite{rabiner1989tutorial}, and we now present the categorical generalization.
-As usual, this specializes also to a measure-theoretic formulation in $\borelstoch$ and to a possibilistic formulation in $\finsetmulti$.
-As we will see, the categorical formulation is so simple that it makes the algorithm seem almost trivial.
+While these procedures are often formulated concretely in $\finstoch$~\cite{rabiner1989tutorial}, our categorical generalization immediately specializes also to a measure-theoretic formulation in $\borelstoch$ and to a possibilistic formulation in $\finsetmulti$.
+We start with the forward algorithm.